MikheyevLab/EcoEvoUnit/_posts/2019-09-06-Darko-Cotoras-visit-ecoevo.markdown

 author: maeva_techer
 ---

-It is our pleasure to welcome again in our unit, Dr. Darko Cotoras, a (research associate at the California Academy of Sciences)[https://www.calacademy.org/staff/ibss/entomology/darko-d-cotoras], from September 4th to October 6th, 2019.
+It is our pleasure to welcome again in our unit, Dr. Darko Cotoras, a [research associate at the California Academy of Sciences](https://www.calacademy.org/staff/ibss/entomology/darko-d-cotoras), from September 4th to October 6th, 2019.

 <figure>
     <a href="Darko"><img src="{{ site.url }}{{ site.baseurl }}/images/cotoras-molokai.jpg" alt="Darko" width="500"></a>